psf/the-invisibles/content/english/about/process.md

 Update the episode frontmatter with the correct information.

-The information on this frontmatter is used to generate the RSS Feed for our podcast (on /episodes/index.xml), which is consumed by podcast apps like Spotify, Apple Podcast, Overcast.fm, etc.
+The information on this frontmatter is used to generate the RSS Feed for our podcast at **/episodes/index.xml**, which is consumed by podcast apps like Spotify, Apple Podcast, Overcast.fm, etc.

 Therefore, it is important to have these info as accurate and correct as possible.

 Example frontmatter for a full episode.
-(You can always just copy from any previous episode)
+(You can always copy from any previous episode)
 ```
 title: "Episode 5: with Mona Obedoza"
 meta_title: "Episode 5 with Mona Obedoza"